PFC Cherno More Varna: Early years

 On January 21, 1919, SC Reka Ticha shortened its name to Sports Club Ticha, and the kit colours were chosen to be red and white.
 In the same year, the Bulgarian musician Nikola Nitsov wrote the official anthem of the club.

 In 1921 Sports Club Granit left the collective membership with SK Ticha due to financial disputes, becoming SC Vladislav after Polish king Władysław of Varna.
 Their emblem was the four-leaf clover and the kit colours were green and white which are still today the official colours of successor Cherno More.
 SC Vladislav was to become the first team to win the Tsar's Cup in 1925 rendering them the first champions of the Kingdom of Bulgaria.
 The captain, Egon Terzetta is revered by the Cherno More fans as the scorer in the final match, winning the cup for the green-white team.
 Later, in 1945 they will rejoin SK Ticha in a merger and the club will be known as Ticha-Vladislav.

-In 1925 SK Ticha won the București Cup, after two straight wins against Tricolor (to become later Unirea Tricolor) and Sportul Sudenesc both from Bucharest.
+In 1925 SK Ticha won the București Cup, after two straight wins against Tricolor (to become later Unirea Tricolor) and Sportul Studentesc both from Bucharest.
 This turned to be the first international football trophy won by a Bulgarian football club, making SK Ticha the most popular club in Varna at the time.

 In 1935 and 1936 SK Ticha finished as runners-up in the knockout National competition.
 In 1938 the club became Bulgarian champions winning the first edition of the United National Football league.
-The members of the Championship winning team were: Ivan Sarajdarov, Onik Haripyan, Garabed Garabedov, Georgi Gochev, Atanas Kovachev, Georgi Radev, Willy Petkov, Panayot Rozov, Milyu Parushev, Iliya Donchev and Dobry Bajtchev.
+The members of the Championship winning team were: Ivan Saraydarov, Onik Haripyan, Garabed Garabedov, Ivan Gochev, Atanas Kovachev, Georgi Radev, Vili Petkov, Panayot Rozov, Milyu Parushev, Iliya Donchev and Dobri Baychev.

 In total, 18 SK Ticha and SC Vladislav players were selected for the national team.
 Boyan Byanov of SK Ticha captained the National team in its first ever match against Austria in Vienna, played on 21 May 1924.
 The same year he also participated in the Olympic National team for the Paris games.